AdobeDocs/commerce-admin.en/help/stores-purchase/ups.md

 ## Step 4: Set up handling fees

-The handling fee is optional and appears as an additional charge that is added to the UPS shipping cost.
+The handling fee is optional and appears as an extra charge that is added to the UPS shipping cost.
 If you want to include a handling fee, do the following:

 1. Set **Calculate Handling Fee** to one of the following methods: